 Fees should be paid within 14 days of the start of each term.
 Failure to pay the correct amount on time may result in the cancellation of your admission.
 You may pay for more than one term at a time.
 You are strongly encouraged to pay your fees by credit card before arriving in Oxford by using the University's Online Shop.
-Full instructions and guidance on how to pay fees can be obtained by emailing email@example.com.
+Full instructions and guidance on how to pay fees can be obtained by emailing your academic department.

 University card form

 You will receive the University card form which you should complete and return in advance, according to the directions on the form.

-You will receive your University card when you complete the enrolment process with Student Information at the Exam Schools.
-You must book an appointment with Student Information in advance in order to do this.
+You will receive your University card when you complete the enrolment process with your academic department.
+You must book an appointment with your academic department in advance in order to do this.
 Your University card acts as an identity card whenever you are on college or University premises, provides access to University libraries, IT services and the Language Centre.
 It is also used as a payment card or for building access in some departments.

 Student Self Service

 Before arriving as a new student in Oxford you should complete the first step of your University registration using Student Self Service.
 For this you will need your Oxford Single Sign On (SSO) IT account details, and these will be emailed to you after your card form is processed.
-Student Information will send you registration instructions when your record is ready and will complete your registration once you arrive.
+Your academic department will send you registration instructions when your record is ready and will complete your registration once you arrive.
 Once your registration is complete you will be able to log back into student self service to print an enrolment certificate and check and update your personal details throughout the year.

 Arriving at Oxford